-- Emphasis on problem-solving and self-regulation - Practice beginning with guided practice and leading to independence.
-It is important that practice is provided throughout the day in various situations. - Strategies that support peer interactions: - Books on relationship building - Visuals to support actions and language related to peer interactions - Teaching and modeling skills as part of the daily routine, not just when problems arise
+- Create a predictable, nurturing, and encouraging environment - Emphasis on problem-solving and self-regulation - Practice beginning with guided practice and leading to independence.
+It is important that practice is provided throughout the day in various situations. - Strategies that support peer interactions: - o Books on relationship building - \circ $\;$ Visuals to support actions and language related to peer interactions - \circ $\;$ Teaching and modeling skills as part of the daily routine, not just when problems arise